Jew's harp: Amis music

+Atayal music

+The Atayal jaw harp, or lubuw in the Atayal language, is the traditional multi-reeded, string-pulled Jew's harp of the Atayal people.
+In traditional Atayal society, the jaw harp also functioned as a form of intimate communication for lovers during courtship and also for playing songs during joyous occasions.
+Its use, however, is forbidden during funerals.
+Learning how to play the lubuw is traditionally considered a rite of passage for young Atayal.
+In modern times, like many other traditional practices, its use has gradually declined and is now more commonly seen in cultural performances rather than in everyday life.

+Materials for the lubuw are gendered as well.
+For men, the entire mouth Jew's harp is generally made out of bamboo.
+While for women, the reed is often made with bronze which produces more resonance and can be more emotive.
+Moreover, only higher status Atayal such as chiefs and shamans are traditionally allowed to use mouth harps with multiple reeds.

+The use of the lubuw faced sharp decline as a result of persecution during the Japanese colonial era.
+Fearing that the mouth harp could be used to pass secret signals along, the Japanese banned the use of the mouth harp, with violators facing the amputation of their fingers.
+This along with lubuws typically being mortuary objects meant that the cultural legacy and physical presence of the lubuw began to disappear.

+However, to this day, preservation efforts of the lubuw continue to this day especially with the assistance of Atayal elders.
+For example, Payas Temu, one of these elders, was designated by the Taichung City government as a preserver of lubuw culture and recordings of his playing serve as key documents of the lubuw musical tradition.

 Turkic traditional music

 Kyrgyz music

 The temir komuz is made of iron, usually with a length of 100–200 mm and with a width of approximately 2–7 mm.
 The range of the instrument varies with the size of the instrument but generally hovers around an octave span.
 The Kyrgyz people are exceptionally proficient on the instrument and it is quite popular among children, although some adults continue to play the instrument.
 Temir komuz pieces were notated by Aleksandr Zataevich in two or three parts.
 An octave drone is possible, or even an ostinato alternating the fifth step of a scale with an octave.

 Turkish music

-In Turkish, the Jew's harp is called as ağız kopuzu.
+In Turkish, the Jew's harp is called ağız kopuzu.
 The Jew's harp traditionally used in Turkish folk songs from Anatolia has fallen out of use with time.
 Modern renditions of Turkish folk songs with the Jew's harp have been done by artists such as Senem Diyici in the song 'Dolama Dolamayı' and Ravan Yuzkhan.